DavitTec/setup_project/README.md

 - **Git Setup**: Initialises Git with templates from a custom fork (`DavitTec/gitignore`) or inline defaults.
 - **Logging**: Configurable verbosity (`off`, `on`, `debug`) with timestamped logs to `logs/`.
 - **Backup**: Archives script versions to `archives/`.
-- **Extensibility**: Planned modularity for external logging and backup scripts.
+- **Extensible**: Planned molecularity for external logging and backup scripts.

 ## Installation